 Do you want to introduce greener practices and ways of working within your event, your premises or your teams?
-Here are the steps in the personalised support offered to help you achieve this at your own pace
+These are the steps I propose to help you achieve this at your own pace

 Step 1 : 1st meeting